coolerguy71/FreeBSD-QuickSetup/README.md

 > 0.48 forgot to update iridium typo

+> 0.49 way too many inconsistencies, fixed nvidia quotes, and seperated a couple comments from commands.

 > Give me a ping in the FreeBSD Discord server if you need help!: https://discord.gg/freebsd

 # Jump right into FreeBSD!